evanwill/workshop-template-b/content/2-lesson.md

 topics: Template; Basic Config
 ---

-The [workshop-template-b repository](https://github.com/evanwill/workshop-template-b) is a template project --> to get started quickly, make a copy and fill in your own content and customizations.
+The [workshop-template-b repository](https://github.com/evanwill/workshop-template-b) is a template project --> to get started quickly, make a copy and replace the demo with your own content and customizations.
 This [demo site](https://evanwill.github.io/workshop-template-b/) demonstrates the output on GitHub Pages.
 The content pages serve as documentation and examples to copy from.